creachadair/taskgroup/README.md

 close(errs)
 ```

-But now we need to also detect when the error collector is finished, so that
+Once the work is finished, we must also detect when the error collector is
-we can examine the `failures` without a data race.
-We'll need another channel
+done, so we can examine the `failures` without a data race.
+We'll need another
-or wait group to signal for this:
+channel or wait group to signal for this:

 ```go
 var failures []error